 After pre-training, BERT adapts to specific tasks (classification, question answering, etc.) with labeled data.
 We add task-specific layers on top of the pre-trained model and fine-tune the entire model for the target task.

-Various versions of BERT such, as RoBERTa, DistilBERT, and ALBERT have been created to enhance the BERT models’ performance, efficiency, and applicability to different scenarios.
+Various versions of BERT such, as RoBERTa, DistilBERT, and ALBERT enhanced the BERT models’ performance, efficiency, and applicability to different scenarios.

 Applications of Foundation Models in Computer Vision Tasks